luisdlpr/first-react-app/README.md

+# first-react-app
+First react project to learn the basics of react.js.
+Simple to-do list app.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).